Malware scam targets Fortnite cheaters and their bitcoin wallets

 Fortnite players with bitcoin, beware.

-Scammers are targeting the bitcoin wallets for those prowling around for hacks and cheats on YouTube, according to an investigation by security firm Malwarebytes, out Tuesday.
+Scammers are targeting the bitcoin wallets of those prowling around for hacks and cheats on YouTube, according to an investigation released Tuesday by security firm Malwarebytes.

 Fortnite has been the subject of security concerns before.
 The Android version of the game isn't available through the Google Play Store, which means players have to "sideload" it on their device.
 This is considered a less secure way of downloading games and other apps because it requires people to lower their security in order to open phones up to developers.